rumps/styles/README.md

 ## About
-Rump Styles is a Rump module for styles authored in plain CSS with [Pleeease](http://pleeease.io/) included to write better CSS with ease and even leverage some future CSS features.
+Rump Styles is a Rump module for styles authored in CSS, LESS, Sass, and Stylus with [Pleeease](http://pleeease.io/) included to write better CSS with ease and even leverage some future CSS features.
 For more information, visit the [core repository](https://github.com/rumps/core).